devRant-Community/Community-Programming-Book/book/languages/haskell/advantages.md

 * Lazy evaluation, they delay the evaluation of an expression until its value is needed

-* Monads, which provide us a single way to describe many types of computation that seem very different at first
+* Monads, which provide us with a single way to describe many types of computation that seem very different at first